 Don’t misunderstand me, I know that the benefits of college extend beyond a diploma.
 But other than a diploma, there’s nothing special about college that, with less debt and more hustle, you couldn’t get another way.
 And that’s especially true today.

-Imagine where many talented and intelligent young people would be if, instead of cramming for exams and fixing up their resume, they invested that effort into the real world.
+Imagine where many talented and intelligent young people would be if, instead of cramming for exams and fixing their resume, they invested that effort into the real world.
 (There are, of course, a few outliers that already give us a hint of what’s possible.)

-Truth is, as much college can help us succeed, it can also hinder us.
+As much college can help us succeed, it can also hinder us.
 Don’t let the college dream become an illusion.
 Whether the trick works or fails, the final outcome depends on you.